FreakC-Foundation/FreakC/TUTORIAL.md

 <b>Note: DELAYEDEXPANSION is already enabled in FreakC.
 So you wouldn't need to enable it actually.</b>

 ### Special variables
-<li>%numpiss% - A variable with the value as random numbers from 1 to 9</li>
+* %numpiss% - A variable with the value as random numbers from 1 to 9
-<li>%numpuke% - A variable with the value as random numbers from 1 to 99</li>
+* %numpuke% - A variable with the value as random numbers from 1 to 99
-<li>%numpoop% - A variable with the value as random numbers from 1 to 999</li>
+* %numpoop% - A variable with the value as random numbers from 1 to 999
-<li>%numdiarrhea% - A variable with the value as random numbers from 1 to 9999</li>
+* %numdiarrhea% - A variable with the value as random numbers from 1 to 9999
-<li>%numbutt% - A variable with the value as random numbers from 1 to 99999</li>
+* %numbutt% - A variable with the value as random numbers from 1 to 99999
-<li>%time% - A variable with the value as the current timer</li>
+* %time% - A variable with the value as the current timer
-<li>%date% - A variable with the value as the current date</li>
+* %date% - A variable with the value as the current date
-<li>%cd% - A variable with the value as the current directory</li>
+* %cd% - A variable with the value as the current directory
-<li>%errorlevel% - A variable with the value as the current Batch errorlevel value</li>
+* %errorlevel% - A variable with the value as the current Batch errorlevel value
-<li>%cmdextversion% - A variable with the value as the current Command Processor Extensions version number</li>
+* %cmdextversion% - A variable with the value as the current Command Processor Extensions version number
-<li>%cmdcmdline% - A variable with the value as the original command line that invoked the Command Processor</li>
+* %cmdcmdline% - A variable with the value as the original command line that invoked the Command Processor
-<li>%path% - A variable with the value as all environment variables</li>
+* %path% - A variable with the value of PATH environment variable
-<li>%highestnumanodenumber% - A variable with the value as the highest NUMA node number on this machine</li>
+* %highestnumanodenumber% - A variable with the value as the highest NUMA node number on this machine

 There are a lot of special variables left, but you might not find uses for them

 ### Implementations on variables
-<li>%variable_name:~0,-2% - would extract all but the last 2 characters of the variable</li>
+* %variable_name:~0,-2% - would extract all but the last 2 characters of the variable
-<li>%variable_name:~-5% - would extract the last 5 characters of the variable</li>
+* %variable_name:~-5% - would extract the last 5 characters of the variable
-<li>%variable_name:~5% - would remove the first 5 characters of the variable</li>
+* %variable_name:~5% - would remove the first 5 characters of the variable
-<li>%variable_name:str1=str2% - would replace str1 with str2</li>
+* %variable_name:str1=str2% - would replace str1 with str2
-<li>%PATH:~10,5% - would expand the PATH environment variable, and then use only the 5 characters that begin at the 11th (offset 10) character of the expanded result.
+* %PATH:~10,5% - would expand the PATH environment variable, and then use only the 5 characters that begin at the 11th (offset 10) character of the expanded result.
 If the length is not specified, then it defaults to the remainder of the variable value.
 If either number (offset or length) is negative, then the number used is the length of the environment variable value added to the offset or length specified/li>

 ### Another way to declare variables
-<li>Shit[typ] - Declare a variable as a string</li>
+* Shit[typ] - Declare a variable as a string
-<li>Puke[typ] - Declare a variable as an integer</li>
+* Puke[typ] - Declare a variable as an integer
-<li>Cum[typ] - Create a function/label</li>
+* Cum[typ] - Create a function/label
-<li>Piss[typ] - Declare a variable from user's input</li>
+* Piss[typ] - Declare a variable from user's input
-<li>Jelly[typ] - Declare a variable as a float</li>
+* Jelly[typ] - Declare a variable as a float

 And if you're asking yourself why add more dumb commands like this, well, because FreakC's bs.